sphaero/sphof/docs/guide.rst

 other we only need to start them.
 It's important to know that a regular program always has a 'main' thread.
 From the 'main' thread you start other threads in order to utilize multiple processors.
-For the 'main' thread we use the :py:class:`LeadActor <sphof.LeadActor>`. class which provides us methods for starting more :py:class:`Actor <sphof.Actor>` instances.
+For the 'main' thread we use the :py:class:`LeadActor <sphof.LeadActor>` class which provides us methods for starting more :py:class:`Actor <sphof.Actor>` instances.
 Remember you can only have **one** LeadActor in your program!